kachniss/quotes-on-dev/README.md

     * Wordpress API

 ## License
-This project is licensed under the GPL license.
+This project is licensed under the ISC license.